 Here are some awesome standing desks to help you move more.

 My hope is that all employers give employees the options to stand at work.
+My last office job they provided our team with standing desks and it was fantastic.
+If you are your own boss, invest in a standing desk or set reminders to get up and move often!
 Even if it’s just for a few hours a day, it can make a difference!

 We all spend too much time on our behinds and standing at work can boost our health and maybe inspire us to make other lifestyle changes.